fluent/fluent-bit-ci/PERFORMANCE-TESTS.md

 # Performance testing

+A simple script is provided to support running a Docker Compose stack with automated Prometheus monitoring.
-This repository provides a VM image built in GCP automatically to run tests but it can also be built as a Vagrant box manually via Packer.
+This repository also provides a VM image built in GCP automatically to run tests using this script via Packer.

 ## Packer build

+This is a simple Ubuntu 20 box built with the various tools required: primarily docker, docker-compose and a few other utilities.

 ## Performance monitoring